 – John Wasike

 “Our lives were the definition of poverty.
 Myself, my 5 parent-less grandkids and the 5 other orphaned children that I took in.
 Everything changed when I had the opportunity to attend a 5-day workshop in my community.
 Immediately I started my own gardens at my home.
 Every square inch of my property was turned into different areas to grow health.
 Soon enough we had food.
 Food that filled our bodies and helped us to feel good.
 After our first harvest, we had way too much food.
-Not being able to store it, I decided to see if anyone would purchase my extra crops by laying them out on a blanket in front of my hut.
+I decided to see if anyone would purchase my extra crops.
 For the first time in my life, I had enough food to feed my family and enough money to purchase a mattress.”

 – Mara Jekombe

 “Every single month I use to suffer from malaria and allergies.
 I was very weak, I had muscle pain, chills, fever, loss of appetite, headaches and weight loss.
 After learning about natural medicine and growing health, my life changed.
 Within 2 days of using artemisia, my body was completely healed, I never experienced malaria or allergy again.
 Since 2012 I am a disease-free man.”